You are here

 Upper wall:

 4) 5.10a - GMO: An easy starting ramp leads into delicate underclinging and harder moves over a bulge.
 Head right to anchors.
 Gear to 1.5".
+FA Devon Girard 2016.
 WARNING: some gear placements have broken and leading is not currently recommended.

 5) 5.9 - Nulhtnikta (Central pillar): Potentially fun climbing up a pillar-like feature.
+FA Dale McCreery 2016.
 CAUTION - very dirty and loose at top since a tree-fall event!
 Evaluate before climbing.

 Bodhgaya